Chris Simms: Denver Broncos

 On March 4, 2009, Simms signed a two-year, $6 million contract with the Denver Broncos.
 The deal included a $1.5 million signing bonus and Simms could have earned an additional $3 million through incentives.
 He was the backup quarterback to Kyle Orton.
 However, he took over in the second half of a game against the Washington Redskins after Orton left with a sprained ankle, and eventually gave up the lead to the Redskins while going 3–13 passing for 13 yards with no touchdowns and one interception.
 He started against the San Diego Chargers on November 22, 2009, but was quickly replaced by Orton in the second quarter after going 2 for 4 for only 10 yards.
 He was released on March 15, 2010, after the Broncos traded for Brady Quinn.

 Tennessee Titans (second stint)

 On April 12, 2010, Simms was re-signed by the Titans.

 On September 4, 2010, Simms was cut from the Titans roster.
 On November 22, 2010, he was re-signed to be a backup quarterback behind Rusty Smith, after the season-ending injury to Vince Young.
-He was not brought back for the 2011 season, nor was he picked up by another team.
+He was not brought back for the 2011 season, nor picked up by another team.